 This idea of fixed intelligence is often not only believed by the individual, but sadly, often perpetuated by society.
 In the education system, some students are believed to have a greater natural intelligence than others.
 When a fixed mindset is (often subconsciously) upheld by the employee, or workplace culture, poor performance naturally results.

 In contrast to the children with a “fixed” mindset, some children responded to the challenge in incredibly inspiring ways.
 Dweck reported that some children embraced the task, and said things like “I love a challenge!”, or even “I was hoping this would be insightful!”.
 Dweck was determined to “figure out their secret, bottle it and distribute it.”

-Dweck encourages us to re-think how we typically praise others.
-When we say “you are good at X”, what is it that we really saying?
+Dweck encourages us to rethink how we typically praise others.
+When we say “you are good at X”, what is it that we are really saying?
 In a “Talk at Google”, Carol Dweck said, “Our research shows that telling people they’re smart actually backfires.”